 Efforts are under way in Central and South America to protect tapir habitat and use tapirs as flagship species to encourage tourism (like Australia does with its koalas and China does with its pandas).
 This can provide jobs other than farming and logging for the local people and inspire them to help in the protection of this intriguing animal.

-You can help us bring species like tapirs back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
+Join us: You can help us bring species like tapirs back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
 Together we can save and protect wildlife around the globe.